The Sinopie Museum (Museo delle Sinopie) in Pisa gives a fascinating look at how the frescoes of the Camposanto Cemetery were created.

 The Museo delle Sinopie in Pisa displays the original sinopias, or preparatory drawings for the magnificent frescoes in the galleries of the Camposanto next to the Duomo in Pisa, Italy.

-Sinopia refers to a dark reddish-brown natural earth pigment that during the Renaissance were used for rough initial drawings of a fresco.
+Sinopia refers to a dark reddish-brown natural earth pigment that during the Renaissance was used for rough initial drawings of a fresco.
 (Sinopie is simply the Italian plural of sinopia.)
 An artist can thus show the sponsor what the basic fresco will look like in position.
 Changes may easily be made if desired.

 The sinopia is then traced onto large cartoons, where the drawing is perforated.
-The sinopia is subsequently plastered over, the cartoon is put in place with charcoal used to mark the drawing outlines onto the wall and the frescoes painted on the wet plaster.
+The sinopia is subsequently plastered over, the cartoon is put in place with charcoal used to mark the drawing outlines onto the wall, and the frescoes are painted on the wet plaster.
 The sinopie are usually never seen again.

 A three-day fire due to an allied bomb raid at the end of the Second World War largely destroyed the Camposanto cemetery and severely damaged its famous frescoes.
 In order to preserve the surviving frescoes, they were removed from the walls in a process that left the sinopie exposed.

 The sinopie were subsequently also removed and it is these rudimentary sketches from mostly the 14th century that are on display in the Sinopie Museum in Pisa.
 The museum explains the basic process with much detail on the preservation and restoration of the sinopie and frescoes in Pisa.